Clamepending/ZirconTutorial/content/posts/Robotics.md

 ## Initialization

+FEEL FREE TO SKIP THIS PART if you like.

 This step is easy to forget but is very important.

 This is mostly taken care of for you in the